-- 8.6.5.1 Sign illumination may be permitted subject to a design review and the issuance of a special permit by the Planning Board, and subject to compliance with the illumination standards established by section 8.6.5. - 8.6.5.2 All sign illumination shall be turned off after closing time. - 8.6.5.3 No off-premises illuminated signs are allowed. - 8.6.5.4 Externally-illuminated, free-standing signs shall be illuminated from the top pointing downward (luminaires mounted from below the sign are not permitted) except that the Planning Board may waive this requirement and permit a free-standing sign to be illuminated from the bottom pointing upward if the Board finds that the proposed fixtures comply with section 8.6.5.5 and are otherwise consistent with the intent of the Zoning Bylaw. - 8.6.5.4.1 Building-mounted facade signs may be illuminated from the bottom of the sign under the following conditions: (a) the sign must be mounted on the building at least eight (8) feet above ground level (as measured from the bottom of the sign), but below the roof line; (b) only fluorescent tube lighting with concentric metallic opaque shielding is allowed; and (c) the luminaire or luminaires must be shielded to direct the light onto the sign only with no projection beyond the building face. - 8.6.5.5 The fixtures used to illuminate externally-illuminated signs must be fully shielded to prevent glare to pedestrian and vehicular traffic i.e., such fixtures must be designed to insure that motorists and pedestrians in the area do not have a direct view of the light source. - 8.6.5.6 The average illumination level on the surface of an externally illuminated sign shall not exceed 20 footcandles for white or light-colored backgrounds, and 50 footcandles for black or dark-colored backgrounds.2 - 8.6.5.7 Box signs (luminous element signs) shall utilize a dark (density) translucent or opaque background color (not white) with lighter (color and density, not clear) translucent or opaque lettering, and/or graphics.
+- 8.6.4.5 When a commercial or industrial use is closed for business, illumination levels for general parking or pedestrian areas shall be reduced from the above specified levels to a partial level required for security.
+For any activity not addressed by this section, luminaries shall be designed and maintained so that the average illumination level does not exceed the average illumination level published for such activity by the IESNA Handbook. - 8.6.4.6 No luminaire shall be installed or maintained so that its light output is aimed, directed, or focused at motor vehicle or pedestrian traffic. - 8.6.4.7 In regards to the external illumination of displays, buildings, and architectural features lighting shall be specifically targeted at the particular architectural or landscape features, and shall not project beyond such features. - 8.6.4.8 Search light or laser light skyward display is prohibited. - 8.6.5 Standards Pertaining to Illuminated Signs - 8.6.5.1 Sign illumination may be permitted subject to a design review and the issuance of a special permit by the Planning Board, and subject to compliance with the illumination standards established by section 8.6.5. - 8.6.5.2 All sign illumination shall be turned off after closing time. - 8.6.5.3 No off-premises illuminated signs are allowed. - 8.6.5.4 Externally-illuminated, free-standing signs shall be illuminated from the top pointing downward (luminaires mounted from below the sign are not permitted) except that the Planning Board may waive this requirement and permit a free-standing sign to be illuminated from the bottom pointing upward if the Board finds that the proposed fixtures comply with section 8.6.5.5 and are otherwise consistent with the intent of the Zoning Bylaw. - 8.6.5.4.1 Building-mounted facade signs may be illuminated from the bottom of the sign under the following conditions: (a) the sign must be mounted on the building at least eight (8) feet above ground level (as measured from the bottom of the sign ), but below the roof line; (b) only fluorescent tube lighting with concentric metallic opaque shielding is allowed; and (c) the luminaire or luminaires must be shielded to direct the light onto the sign only with no projection beyond the building face. - 8.6.5.5 The fixtures used to illuminate externally-illuminated signs must be fully shielded to prevent glare to pedestrian and vehicular traffic i.e., such fixtures must be designed to ensure that motorists and pedestrians in the area do not have a direct view of the light source.

+- 8.6.5.6 Box signs (luminous element signs) shall utilize a dark (density) translucent or opaque background color (not white) with lighter (color and density, not clear) translucent or opaque lettering, and/or graphics. - 8.6.5.7 Animated or motion signs are prohibited.